 I am using the linen napkins that I made for Thanksgiving last year.
 You can see this easy tutorial here.

 And since 99.9% of the time our table is set with just a fork and a knife, I had to google to find out the proper placement of silverware when you’re using all the extras!
-So, this is the correct placement and here’s a couple tips on proper placement:
+So, this is the correct placement and here are a couple of tips on proper placement:

 - Think of the word FORKS…Forks, then the O is the plate, Knife and Spoons (yeah…no R, but you get the drift)